Ghislainniyongabo/Nike-US-sales-data-analysis/README.md

-# Nike US Sales — What Drives Revenue?
+# Personal project: Nike US Sales — What Drives Revenue?

 A look at Nike's US sales data to figure out what actually drives revenue, and turn that into a few practical recommendations for the business.